Anagrams in Python

 print("The two strings are not anagrams of each other.")

-And here is how we can call it from the main of our Python program.
+And here is how you can call the function from the “main” of your Python program.

 first_string = input("Provide the first string: ")